cs-ed/edtech-plan-estark5/README.md

 - codeHS has AP aligned coursework, curriculum, lesson plans, and test review.
 - codeHS allows for full course customization to optimize the learning environment over the years.
 - codeHS offers a lot of functionality that might allow it to replace google classroom as the primary student interface, but I'm undecided if the pros outweigh the cons on that matter.
-Describe the software that you will use.
-Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.

 ### Hardware Specifications

-I will limit the hardware requirements to the school issued student chromebooks.
+I will limit the hardware requirements on the student side to the school issued student chromebooks.
 - This will allow the course to be accessible to the traditionally underserved students in the district.
-- This will ease the burden on my IT department to maintain the technology as they will be familiar with the materials.
+- This will ease the burden on my IT department in maintaining the technology as they will be familiar with the materials.

+My Classroom is already equiped with the following resoucres for the teacher.
+- A projector
+- Document camera
+- White boards

 ### Application